nos111/git-challenge/README.md

     return x * x
 - Add and commit the calculator file.
 - Try to push to challenge05
+- git push -u origin challenge05
-- run git pull -u origin challenge05
+- run git pull origin challenge05
 - fix the conflicts and push to the remote.

 # Solution